See our Program Handbook for more comprehensive details about the CEP Credentialing Program.

-What is a micro-credential?
+What is a core competency credential?

-How do I earn micro-credentials?
+How do I demonstrate competency to earn a credential?

 - Knowledge and ethics: What knowledge have you brought to bear in undertaking work in this area?
 What ethical and critical commitments inform your work?